Graph Kernels: A Survey: Introduction

-This paper is a survey of kernels that operate on graph-structured data.
+This paper is a survey of graph kernels, that is kernels that operate on graph-structured data.
 We present a comprehensive study of these approaches.
 We begin with well-known kernels that established the foundations of the field, and we proceed with more recent kernels that are considered the state-of-the-art for many graph-related machine learning tasks.
 Besides the detailed description of the kernels, we also provide an extensive experimental evaluation of most of them.
-As we show in the survey, graph kernels are powerful tools with a wide range of applications.
-We expect these methods to gain soon more attention in a wealth of applications due to their attractive properties.
+As we show in this survey, graph kernels are powerful tools with a wide range of applications, while their empirical performance is superior to that of graph neural networks for certain types of graphs.
+We thus expect these methods to gain soon more attention in a wealth of applications due to their attractive properties.
 Importantly, this study aims to assist both practitioners and researchers who are interested in applying machine learning tasks on graphs.
 Furthermore, it should be of interest to all researchers who deal with the problems of graph similarity and graph comparison.
 The abundance of applications related to the above problems stresses the value of the survey.
-We should note that a similar survey reviewing work on graph kernels became very recently available \cite{ghosh2018journey}.
+We should note that three similar surveys reviewing work on graph kernels became very recently available \shortcite{ghosh2018journey,kriege2020survey,borgwardt2020graph}.
 One may thus ask the question: why another survey within such a short period of time?
-The answer is that in contrast to the existing survey, this survey is much more thorough and covers a larger number of kernels.
-Moreover, it presents kernels in a more comprehensive way allowing researchers to identify open problems and areas for further exploration, and practitioners to gain a deeper understanding of kernels so that they can decide which kernel suits best to their needs.
+The answer is that in contrast to the first two above surveys, this survey is much more thorough and covers a larger number of kernels.
+Moreover, it presents kernels in a more comprehensive way allowing researchers to identify open problems and areas for further exploration, and practitioners to gain a deeper understanding of kernels so that they can decide which kernel best suits their needs.
+Specifically, the above two surveys do not go into sufficient details about the mathematical foundations of the different kernels.
+On the other hand, we provide an in-depth discussion of a large number of kernels along with all the mathematical details that are of high importance in this domain.
 This survey also provides a much more meaningful taxonomy of graph kernels.
-Specifically, kernels are grouped into classes based on different criteria such as the type of data on which they operate, and the design paradigm that they follow.
-Finally, to the best of our knowledge, we provide the most complete evaluation of a large number of graph kernels.
-The need for such a wider, and more extensive experimental comparison of graph kernels is very strong since it can provide useful insights into the strengths and weaknesses of the different kernels.
+More specifically, kernels are grouped into classes based on different criteria such as the type of data on which they operate, and the design paradigm that they follow.
+The third survey \shortcite{borgwardt2020graph} is very detailed and well-written, and there is a considerable intersection with this survey, especially in terms of the articulation of the presentation of the kernels, however, it lags behind in terms of empirical analysis.
+To the best of our knowledge, we provide the most complete evaluation in terms of the number of considered graph kernels. \shortciteA{ghosh2018journey} do not perform original graph classification experiments, but they only report results from the kernels' original papers. \shortciteA{kriege2020survey} perform original experiments, however, they only evaluate $9$ kernels (and their variants) and $1$ framework in total, while \shortciteA{borgwardt2020graph} evaluate $12$ kernels and $1$ framework.
+On the other hand, our list of methods includes $16$ different kernels and $2$ frameworks.
+Besides classification performance, we also measure and report running times (not provided by \shortciteR{kriege2020survey} or by \shortciteR{borgwardt2020graph}).
+We believe that running times are one of the major reasons behind the choice of a kernel for a practical application.
+Also, we need to stress that such a wider, and more extensive experimental comparison of graph kernels can provide useful insights into the strengths and weaknesses of the different kernels.
+Furthermore, we compare graph kernels against graph neural networks which we believe that is an important piece of exploration as to the comparison of two worlds (neural networks and kernels) in the context of graphs.
+Finally, we empirically compare the expressiveness of the kernels to each other, that is how well the different kernels capture the similarity of graphs, something that is missing from the current literature.